Azure/azure-powershell/src/Security/Security/help/Get-AzSecurityPricing.md

 PS C:\> Get-AzSecurityPricing -ResourceId
 ```

-Gets pricing details of the specific ID.
-Where ResourceId is one of IDs from example 1.
+Gets pricing details of the specific resource ID.
+Where ResourceId is one of the IDs returned by `Get-AzSecurityPricing`.

 ### Example 3